Clark's nutcracker: Distribution and habitat

 This species is present in western North America from British Columbia and western Alberta in the north to Baja California and central New Mexico in the south.
-There is also a small isolated population on the peak of Cerro Potosí, elevation 3,700 metres (12,200 ft), in Nuevo León, northeast Mexico.
-It is mainly found in mountains at altitudes of 900–3,900 metres (3,000–12,900 ft) in conifer forest.
+There is also a small isolated population on the peak of Cerro Potosí (elevation 3,700 m), in Nuevo León, northeast Mexico.
+It is mainly found in mountains at altitudes of 900–3,900 m in conifer forest.
 It is not typically migratory, but does seasonally move between higher elevations in the summer breeding season and lower elevations in the winter.
 Some populations of Clark's nutcracker will remain year-round at high elevations if they have sufficient food caches.
 In years where pine mast production is particularly poor, Clark's nutcracker may leave its normal range and travel as far north as Alaska, and east as the Great Plains.
 Vagrants have occurred as far east as Pennsylvania and Ontario.

 Description

 Nucifraga columbiana is roughly the size of a jay, and slightly smaller than its Eurasian congenerics (northern, southern, and Kashmir nutcrackers).
 Its head, back, belly, and ventrum are covered in gray feathers, and it sports black wings with white tips on secondary feathers.
 Its tail feathers are easily distinguishable in flight, with central black feathers bordered by white feathers on either side.
 It has a long, black, pointed bill whose shape is specialized for removing the scales of pinecones.